 Yesterday, approximately 4,600 children between the age of 5 and 11 were vaccinated at state centres.
 Full numbers from GPs and pharmacies will be made available in the coming days via the Australian Immunisation Register.

-Parents and carers can make a booking at state-run centres by calling the Coronavirus Hotline on 1800 675 398 or using the with a unique email address.
+Parents and carers can make a booking at state-run centres by calling the Coronavirus Hotline on 1800 675 398 or using the online booking system with a unique email address.
 This could be a new or alternative email address used by you or your child.
 Walk-ins without a booking are not available for children aged 5 to 11.

 Links and contacts